Stanborough Park

 The Boating Lake (the northern lake) at Stanborough is 11.3 acre in size.
 It is a shallow lake, under three feet in depth with several small islands.
 The boating lake is fed by water from the River Lea at its north end and from a spring.
 Excess water flows over a weir back into the river at the south end.
 Coarse fish such as carp are bred in the boating lake and fishing is banned here.
-Rowing boats are available to hire at only £7.50.
-The boating lake also sells ice-creams, chocolate bars, fizzy drinks, fishing nets, hot drinks, duck food and more.
+Pedalos & Rowing boats are available to hire.
+Splashlands splash park is situated on the North side of the park, open Easter to September and free to use.
+The Kiosk by Splashlands also sells hot drinks, ice-creams, chocolate bars, fizzy drinks, hot drinks, duck food and more.

 The Sailing Lake (the southern lake) is 15.3 acre in size.
 This lake has no islands but is deeper than the boating lake, more than six and a half feet deep in places.
 Unlike the Boating Lake the Sailing Lake is ground water fed.
 Before the lakes were built the River Lea used to flow through part of the Sailing Lake but it was re-directed to the west side.
-Many watersport activities take place here, including sailing, windsurfing and angling.
+Many watersport activities take place here, including sailing, paddleboarding, kayaking and angling.

 At the south end of the park there is access to Stanborough Reedmarsh, a Local Nature Reserve managed by the Herts and Middlesex Wildlife Trust.

-In November 2008, several hundred Lombardy Poplar trees in the South Car Park were chopped down by Welwyn Hatfield Borough Council despite widespread local protest.